-"Weekday": any day which occurs during the period of time commencing at 10:00 p.m.
+"Weekday": any day thatwhich occurs during the period of time commencing at 10:00 p.m.
 Sunday and ending at 10:00 p.m.
 Friday during any particular week.

-"Weekend day": any day which occurs during the period of time commencing at 10:00 p.m.
+"Weekend day": any day thatwhich occurs during the period of time commencing at 10:00 p.m.
 Friday and ending at 10:00 p.m.
 Sunday during any particular week.

-"Well-maintained muffler": any muffler which is free from defects which affect its sound reduction.
-Such muffler shall must be free of visible defects such as holes and other acoustical leaks.
+"Well-maintained muffler": any-amuffler thatwhich is free from defects which affect affecting its sound reduction TheSuch muffler shallmust be free of and visible defects, such as holes and other acoustical leaks.